rust-lang/rust/data.md

 # Dynamically Sized Types (DSTs)

 Rust also supports types without a statically known size.
-On the surface, this is a bit nonsensical: Rust must know the size of something in order to work with it.
+On the surface, this is a bit nonsensical: Rust *must* know the size of something in order to work with it!
 DSTs are generally produced as views, or through type-erasure of types that *do* have a known size.
 Due to their lack of a statically known size, these types can only exist *behind* some kind of pointer.
 They consequently produce a *fat* pointer consisting of the pointer and the information that